colorfulnotion/polkaholic/README.md

 # node api.js
 ```

+The `substrate-etl` is the recommended route for access to the Polkaholic Index

 ## Set up Indexing

+A following 3 commands compose the Polkaholic Indexer: (documented [here](https://github.com/colorfulnotion/polkaholic/tree/main/substrate)

+* `polkaholic` - indexes individual Substrate chains
+* `xcmindexer` - indexes XCM activity between chains, and imports [XCM Global Asset Registry](https://github.com/colorfulnotion/xcm-global-registry) data
+* `substrate-etl` - exports Polkaholic data to public [substrate-etl](https://github.com/colorfulnotion/substrate-etl) dataset

-The polkaholic index is stored in mysql, BigTable and BigQuery, where we make heavy use of Google Cloud.
+The polkaholic index is stored in mysql BigTable, and is set up with:

-Setup of the backend tables:

 * mysql (5.7): substrate/schema/polkaholic.sql
-* BigQuery: substrate/cbt.sh
-* BigTable: substrate/bq/bq.sh
+* BigTable: substrate/cbt/cbt.sh

-The PolkaholicDB class manages the connections to the above tables with a `POLKAHOLIC_DB` variable (see
+The `PolkaholicDB` class manages the connections to the above tables with a `POLKAHOLIC_DB` variable (see
 also `POLKAHOLIC_DB_REPLICA`, which support multiple replicas in load balanced instance groups in 3+ regions).
 managing "ini" file credentials in one place:

 ```
 [client]
 host = polkaholic